YNawal/AB_Test/README.md

 # Files Description

-./data/ contains all data necessary to perform this A/B Test ./Analyze_ab_test_results_notebook.ipynb is a jupiter notebook containing the work I have done ./Analyze_ab_test_results_notebook.html is an html version of this work
+./data/ contains all data necessary to perform this A\B Test ./Analyze_ab_test_results_notebook.ipynb is a jupiter notebook containing the work I have done ./Analyze_ab_test_results_notebook.html is an html version of this work